-For example, if I were to write about the history of SEO and came across an article from 2000, I could potentially use that as an example to show how much SEO has changed in the last 18 years.
+If I were to write about the history of SEO and came across an article from 2000, I could potentially use that as an example to show how much SEO has changed in the last 18 years.
 (Remember: We no longer stuff keywords or use hidden links!)

 A good source will also have an indication of when it was last updated with either corrections or updated information.
 If changes have been made, make sure that a list of those changes is available.